erraticcccc/Sudsy/README.md

 ```

-This example will compile, and upon injecting into any DirectX9 application, will draw a line, a black line with a white outline, from the around the top left quarter to near the middle.
+This example will create a small button, that changes color randomly upon clicking.
+The button can be hidden or shown using the 'Insert' key.

 What I need to do next:
 - Finish class definitions
-- Implement proper WndProc hooking, or look into alternative method of capture mouse click/mouse pos.
+- Get more ideas for things
+- Implement dragging for movable windows and sliders